getify/foi-lang/formalization-work/Foi-Specification.md

 life.meaning;   // 42
 ```

 Carry operations during the section do not force their thunk operands.
-A thunk may flow into a record field, a tuple slot, a closure capture, or a function call argument, and remain unresolved within that position for the duration of the section, provided its referenced identifier(s) are eventually defined later in the same section.
+A thunk may flow into a record field, a tuple slot, a closure capture, or a function call argument, and remain unresolved within that position for the duration of the section, provided its referenced identifier(s) resolve before the force pass.

+**At module scope, a pending identifier may name a binding in another module.** The compilation unit set loads in phases (§8.3.1): every module's `def` section completes before the force pass runs, so a reference across the set is pending in exactly the way a reference to a later `def` in the same section is.
+Two kinds of pending entry result, both shrinking the same pending set by the same procedure:

+- **In-section.** The listener fires when that `def` is reached, during phase 1.
+- **Cross-module.** The listener fires when that module's binding resolves, during phase 2.

+A cross-module pending entry is keyed on **the binding**, never on the exporting module's export Record.
+Keying on the Record would require every one of that module's thunks to resolve before any single entry became readable, which deadlocks whenever two modules each need one binding from the other.
+Keying on the binding is sound because §8.3.1's phase 3 is a projection of bindings that already exist: the Record is assembled from bindings; it is not something bindings wait on.

+A cross-module entry still pending when phase 2 completes is a resolution failure, reported per §2.2.5 and §2.2.8.

+Cross-module pending is a module-scope phenomenon.
+An inner scope's section is governed by §2.2.6 unchanged.

 #### §2.2.5 End-of-Section Force and Resolution